Evelynval-w/painfulMonolitic-Flask/questions.md

 **2.** You call `DELETE FROM users WHERE id = 3` directly in SQLite.
 What happens, and why?
 What would you need to do instead?

----it fails because the foreign key constraint in sqlite is by default off, since no constraint we cant have a delete on cascade therefore, when we delete form users it leaves trailing orphan rows in other tables like notification, activities, friends and so on.
+---It actually succeeds because the foreign key constraint in sqlite is by default off, since no constraint we cant have a delete on cascade therefore, when we delete form users it leaves trailing orphan rows in other tables like notification, activities, friends and so on.
      we do have to delete in the right order: notifications -> activities -> user_games -> friends -> then the user.

 **3.** User `nova` changes her username to `nova_2`.